On this page you will find information on the following categories:

 Pursuant to the Accounts and Audit Regulations 2014 and 2015, members of the public are able to request to review any documentation pertaining to the finances of the council and the audit process.
 The period for the Exercise of Public Rights for the year ended 31 March 2022, will be Monday 13th June to Friday 22nd July inclusive.
 During this period any member of the public can request to review the documents.

 The official Notice of Public Rights is located below, with pages 2 and 3 outlining the audit process and the public's rights to view documentation at the appropriate time.

 Annual Audit Documents

-Please click on the below link to view the documents for the relevant fiscal year.
+Please click on the below documents for the current audit documents for year-ended 31st March 2022 and use the below links to view the documents for the relevant fiscal year.